A Homeowner’s Guide to Frozen Pipes

 2. Determine the Scope of the Problem

-If you’re sure the problem isn’t within one of your home’s exposed pipes, then here’s what you need to do next.
-Try turning on all the faucets and water fixtures within the house, and take note of the ones that aren’t working.
+If you’re sure the problem isn’t in one of your home’s exposed pipes, turn on all the faucets and water fixtures in the house, and note which aren’t working.
 This is valuable information for your plumber, so whether you find the freezing pipes or not, this step pays off.

 Here’s how to check for frozen pipes in the house:

 - If all the faucets within a single room aren’t working, the pipe you’re looking for splits from the mainline on that floor.